fewagner/cait/docs/source/guidelines.rst

 - Always use descriptive names for functions and variables, avoid abbreviations wherever possible.
 E.g. "recoil_energy" instead of "E_r", "control_pulse" instead of "c_p".
 We allow for exceptions in some cases ("sev", "nps", ...), especially if the meaning of a variable is uniquely understandable form the context ("for bl in baselines: ...").

-- Include a doc string to every function and class with full specification of all arguments and clear explanation the usage and functionality.
+- Include a doc string to every function and class with full specification of all arguments and clear explanation of the usage and functionality in the restructured text format.
+If feasible, include a minimal code example.
+If the function produces plots, include an example of a plot.

 Debugging
 =========